clakr/fm-app/README.md

 # fm-app

-Serves as repository for bootstrapping an application for developing Frontend Mentor challenges
+This repository serves as a CLI for bootstrapping an application together with my settings for developing Frontend Mentor challenges